 - Guests do not earn prize money or place in tournaments.

-- Guests can enter tournament big fish pot for that tournament,.
+- Guests can enter the optional tournament big fish pot for that tournament.

 - Guests must follow all club rules.